SuiriusJ/Algodoo_Script/Weight_Measuring_Tool.md

     3. If the power is working up, cancel the operation immediately before, and this time it will continue to add 100.

     4. In this way, add 10, 1, 0.1, 0.01, and calculate up to 0.01 to complete the weight measurement.

+    5. In case of that _trigger is zero, if vertical velocity is positive, Force decreases, on the other hand, if vertical velocity is negative, force increases.

 ## Custom Variables & Functions Description